zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 is from the same CNAME.
 This limits a requestor to having only one outstanding request on any new source SSRCs per endpoint.

-There exists no RTP/RTCP based mechanism capable of supporting explicit association accross multiple RTP sessions as well within an RTP session.
-A proposed solution for handling this issue is
+{{I-D.ietf-mmusic-rid}} provides an RTP/RTCP based mechanism capable of supporting explicit association within an RTP session.
-{{I-D.westerlund-avtext-rtcp-sdes-srcname}}.
-If accepted, this can potentially also be part of an SDP based solution also by reusing the same identifiers and name space.

 ### Forward Error Correction